-Following the Annual Meeting of Shareholders on November 7, 2013, the Company separated the roles of Chairman of the Board of Directors and CEO.
-At such time, the Board elected Mr. DePinto as Chairman of the Board.
-The Board believes that at the present time the new board leadership structure serves the ability of the Board of Directors to exercise its oversight role over management by having a director who is not an officer or member of management to serve in the role of Chairman of the Board, ensuring a continued significant role for independent directors in the leadership of the Company, while allowing Mr. Roberts, as CEO, to focus his time and energy on leading and managing the Company's business and operations.
+The roles of Chairman of the Board of Directors and CEO for the Company are separated.
+Mr. DePinto serves as Chairman of the Board.
+The Board continues to believe that the current board leadership structure serves the ability of the Board of Directors to exercise its oversight role over management by having a director who is not an officer or member of management to serve in the role of Chairman of the Board, ensuring a continued significant role for independent directors in the leadership of the Company, while allowing Mr. Roberts, as CEO, to focus his time and energy on leading and managing the Company's business and operations.
 An independent Chairman of the Board also simplifies the Company's corporate governance structure by allowing the Chairman of the Board to convene executive sessions with independent directors.
 Any decision to change the structure in the future will be based on what the Board believes is the most effective and efficient structure for the Company.